evennia/evennia/docs/README.md

 > WARNING: This system is still WIP and many things are bound to change!
 > Contributing is still primarily to be done in the wiki.

-The live documentation is (will in the future be) available at `https://evennia.github.io/evennia/`.
+The live documentation is available at `https://www.evennia.com/docs/latest/index.html/`.

 # Editing the docs